-As the photo above says, no one can do you.
+As the photo above says, no one can do you or be you.
 Your goals may be the same as someone else’s, or you may do the same job as someone else, but your approach, your style, and your experiences are unique.
 What’s unique is irreplaceable.

 We All Have an Inner Harvey

-What limits us is how we think about yourselves, how we talk to ourselves and how well we know ourselves.
+What limits us is how we think about ourselves, how we talk to ourselves, and how well we know ourselves.

 So, figure out who you are, be nice to yourself, and don’t be afraid to show the world.
 We need all the uniqueness in this world that we can get.